The team at Melbourne animation studio Yelldesign has started producing puzzles.

 Its latest product – a series of tricky puzzles made out of transparent acrylic – is a fun alternative to the traditional 1000-piece ordeal you may have been subjecting yourself to in recent weeks.
 (Each to their own puzzle, though).

-The result is three jigsaw puzzles, each requiring a different level of skill (or perseverance).
+There are three laser-cut jigsaw puzzles, each requiring a different level of skill (or perseverance).

 The Virus ($58), a circular 91-piece puzzle with a single, fluro-green puzzle-piece nucleus, is the entry level.
 (But say goodbye to the anchor of the corner piece.)
 Then there’s The Fish Tank ($78), a deceptively diabolical 160-piece puzzle with a single orange fish.